 Its prevalence is unknown.
 About 100 affected families have been identified to date.

-Familial CPPD manifests in young adulthood (20-40 years old) and has a variable clinical phenotype.
+Familial CPPD manifests in early adulthood (20-40 years old) and has a variable clinical phenotype.
 Although it can be asymptomatic, it can manifest as isolated CC with pain at the sites of calcification or can be associated with acute CPP crystal arthritis or a severe chronic inflammatory arthropathy, mimicking osteoarthritis (OA).
 In acute CPP crystal arthritis cases, acute episodes of pain, stiffness, swelling and sometimes ankylosis, can be observed in any joint, the knees or the wrist being the most affected.
-The attacks can last from some hours (6-24 hours) to some days and can induce a limited range of motion.
+The attacks can last from hours (6-24) to days and can induce a limited range of motion.
 Chronic inflammatory arthropathy usually affects the knee, wrist, elbow, shoulder and hip, and can induce a severe OA-like arthropathy.
-Very rarely, familial CPPD can be associated with non rheumatological features, such as recurrent infantile seizures as it is the case in a UK family with CPPD and polyarticular chondrocalcinosis but without structural arthropathy.
+Very rarely, familial CPPD can be associated with non rheumatological features, such as recurrent infantile seizures as was the case in a British family with CPPD and polyarticular chondrocalcinosis but without structural arthropathy.

 Antenatal diagnosis could be possible when ANKH mutations in the family have already been found.

 Management is mainly symptomatic.
 Acute CPP arthritis should be treated by non-steroidal anti-inflammatory drugs (NSAIDs), or corticosteroid injections.
-Recent reports have shown that IL- 1 blockers are effective in patients who are contraindicated or who cannot tolerate NSAIDs.
+Recent reports have shown that IL-1 blockers are effective in patients who cannot tolerate or have contraindications to NSAIDs.
 CPPD with OA should be managed as primary OA, by a combination of non-pharmacological and pharmacological treatments (analgesics, NSAIDs).
-To date, there are no effective treatments capable to dissolve calcium deposits.
+To date, there are no effective treatments capable of dissolving calcium deposits.